Last updated on April 16th, 2026 at 06:29 pm

 Here’s a quick summary for where to stay in Split Croatia, the below accommodation options are my absolute top picks – where I’ve stayed or visited!

-For first-time visitors, the best places to stay in Split are the Old Town, the Riviera or the foothills of Marjan Hill – these spots are attractive and convenient, within an easy walk to Split’s main sights!
+For first-time visitors, the best places to stay in Split are the Old Town, the Riviera, or the foothills of Marjan Hill – these spots are attractive and convenient, within easy walking distance of Split’s main sights!

 WHERE TO STAY IN SPLIT – INSIDER TIPS!

-The main time to visit Split is between May and September.
-For the best experience, great weather and fewer crowds, consider May-June or September.
-Late May is my favourite as the evenings are lighter and the beaches are just opening up!
+The main time to visit Split is between May and September, but for the best experience, great weather and fewer crowds, I recommend May-June or September.
+Personally, I prefer the beginning of summer, when the evenings are lighter, beaches are opening up, and you can visit the Croatian Islands!

 Everything in and around the Old Town, such as the Riva and Marjan Hill, is completely walkable; buses, taxis and cheap Ubers cover the beaches in Split easily.
-The bus station is at the end of the Riva opposite the port, for going slightly further afield.
+The main bus station is at the end of the Riva opposite the port, for going slightly further afield, and you can easily rent boats or go on boat excursions from the harbour!

 WHERE TO STAY IN SPLIT CROATIA: FAQ